MamTra: A Hybrid Mamba-Transformer Backbone for Speech Synthesis: Generative AI Use Disclosure

 \section{Generative AI Use Disclosure}

-During the preparation of this manuscript, the authors used Google’s Gemini as a writing assistant for editing, language polishing, and structural refinement.
+During the preparation of this manuscript, the authors used Google's Gemini as a writing assistant for editing, language polishing, and structural refinement.
 This tool was used solely to improve the readability and overall clarity of the prose.
-For implementation-level assistance, including code refinement and debugging, the authors utilized xAI’s Grok.
+For implementation-level assistance, the authors utilized xAI's Grok for code refinement and debugging, and Anthropic's Claude for code cleaning ahead of public release and for project page creation.
 These tools were not involved in the design of the proposed methods, experimental protocols, or scientific interpretations.
 All content, code, and conclusions were reviewed, revised, and approved by the authors, who take full responsibility for the integrity of the manuscript and its submission.